A common structure for a ggplot() command with a fair

 geom_point() +

-facet_zoom(x = Species == 'versicolor')
+facet_zoom(x = Species == 'versicolor')+ different geometries, you’re

-almost always better off doing a pivot_longer()
+almost always better off doing a pivot_longer() first and

-just using aes()
+just using aes().